 Jacqui Ford has represented dozens of Oklahoma citizens facing charges for driving under the influence, or DUIs.
 In the best case scenario, these clients are able to get off with probation, a restricted license, and a small fine.

 But when tragedy strikes, the consequences for driving under the influence can be much steeper.
-In 2018 alone, 145 Oklahomans were killed by alcohol-impaired drivers– higher than the national average.

 If your Oklahoma DUI results in a death, you could be facing felony charges up to second-degree murder.
 Luckily, all hope is not lost.
 Experienced DUI attorneys like those at Jacqui Ford Law can help you build a defense and demonstrate to the court that you are driving more responsibly in exchange for a less severe sentence.